NLCINDIA - Investment Analysis: Buy Signal or Bull Trap?

 🏭 Industry

-- Power and energy sector expected to benefit from renewable energy expansion and government infrastructure push.
+- Power sector expected to benefit from renewable energy expansion and government infrastructure push.

 🔎 Conclusion